 It turns out, most of them combine custom software development with ready-made solutions, often partnering with external software development providers to bring their custom projects to life.
 Yet, not all are entirely satisfied with the outcomes.

-In this article, we’ll share key findings from our survey, highlighting the top concerns technology leaders have about working with external providers.
-We’ll also explore how full-cycle software development, when done right, can address these challenges.
+In this comprehensive guide, we’ll share key findings from our survey, highlighting the top concerns technology leaders have about working with external providers.
+We’ll also explore how full-cycle software development services, when done right, can address these challenges.

 In software development outsourcing, two primary collaboration models dominate the market: dedicated teams and full-cycle software development.